Controversial documentary on Hong Kong protests airs in U.S.

 As a Hongkongese-American, Duckie jokingly called himself one of the film actors because he went back to the embattled city and joined the protest as a frontline black-clad protestor.

 “I already started crying when I saw the first few scenes of 2 million people on the street,” said Hongkonger.
 “The story that touched me the most is the last few scenes about an 11-year-old kid who went to the protest frontline, which broke me down and made me unable to stop crying.”

 Chow took the film title from the latter half of a popular protest slogan, “Liberate Hong Kong, Revolution of Our Times,” first created by now-imprisoned student-activist Edward Leung in 2016.
 It has been widely used since the anti-extradition law movement sparked.

 After Beijing imposed the sweeping National Security Law last year, it is now considered illegal to chant or display the slogan in public space.
-The government officials said the slogan implies Hong Kong independence and subversion of state power.
+Government officials said the slogan implies Hong Kong’s independence and subversion of state power.